AliBgisrs/Crop-Height-Metrics/README.md

 Installation

-[Download the tool and csv folder, put csv folder in your C drive.]
+[Download the tool and csv folder, unzip and put csv folder in your C drive.]
 [Go to the insert tab of your ArcGIS PRO project]

 ![image](https://github.com/AliBgisrs/Crop-Height-Metrics/assets/109620013/04e84566-ff7e-45b3-9adc-d99b5f44d86f)